 Venture on any number of self-guided walks in the city centre, highlighting Preston's history and heritage.
 You can learn about the Battle of Preston 1715, city centre statues, blue plaques, Preston's historical figures, and much more.

 Just download your map and guide or make a booking and see what you can discover.

-Preston's city centre has Purple Flag status, which recognises the diversity, safety, and vibrancy of the city's nightlife.
+Preston's city centre boasts Purple Flag status, which recognises the diversity, safety, and vibrancy of the city's nightlife.
 You're spoilt for choice when it comes to bars and pubs as well as dessert houses open until late.

 If you're after evening group activities, the city centre entertainment complex, Level, is open until late for games of bowling, laser tag, crazy golf, and more.
-There are also a variety of cinemas, escape rooms, and other group activities nearby, all of which can be found in our activities directory.
+There are also a variety of cinemas, escape rooms, and other group activities nearby, all of which can be found in our activities and entertainment directory.

 Group attractions: outside the city centre